AviciaGuild/avomod/README.md

 Welcome to avomod, a quality of life mod developed by Albb_n and newracket.
 Below, you'll find a list of the various features that this mod has.

-This bug is still relatively new, and may have bugs in it.
+This mod is still relatively new, and may have bugs in it.
 If you find any bugs, please notify Albb_n or newracket.

 ## **<span style="text-decoration:underline;">Commands:</span>**

 * World age command (lists age of world)
     * /avomod age &lt;world>
+* Aliases command (lists all command aliases)
+    * /avomod aliases
 * Chest count command (lists total chests found by player)
     * /avomod chestcount &lt;ign, leaving blank will default to user>
+* Configs command (displays avomod configs)
+    * /avomod configs
 * Item count command (counts how many of the item you’re holding is in your inventory)
     * /avomod count
 * Find player command (similar to /find, but works in lobby)
     * /avomod find &lt;ign>
+* Help command (displays avomod help)
+    * /avomod help <command (OPTIONAL)>
 * Last seen command (displays how long it’s been since person logged on)
     * /avomod lastseen &lt;ign>
 * Online members command (lists online members in guild)